-Maryland's sixth EMSC State Partnership Grant (2013-2017).
+Maryland's seventh EMSC State Partnership Grant (2018-2023).
 In accordance with the federal EMS for Children’s program initiatives, this grant will continue program objectives and activities that enhance the system components within Maryland that meeting the ten EMSC State Partnership Performance Measures, Expand Family Advocacy, and Advance Quality Improvement.

 The Maryland EMSC Partnership grant focused on three major goals:

 Maryland ’s EMSC Program has worked with seven other states in the MidAtlantic region to conduct a series of EMSC Regional Symposia that brought professionals from across the continuum of care together for sharing of best practices, current research and public policy issues that impact children and families.
 These grants were funded through the federal EMSC Program in supplemental grant awards to states.
-This MidAtlantic EMSC regional network continues to meet with the Atlantic EMS Council and collaborate on interstate projects.
+This MidAtlantic EMSC regional network continues to meet within the EMSC All Grantee meetings and the NASEMSO PECC annual meeting.
 The symposia included:

 - October 2006 – Family Centered Care forum in Pennsylvania